 Lectins in a healthy diet

 You probably heard about lectins.
 Lectins are a type of protein that can bind to cell membranes.
-Lectins are abundant in legumes and grains, and most commonly found in the part of the seed that becomes the leaves when the plant sprouts.
+Lectins are abundant in legumes and grains, and most commonly found in the part of the seed that becomes a leaf when the plant sprouts.
 They’re also found in dairy products and certain vegetables.

 Lectins and digestion

 There can be many issues with lectins which can cause painful or uncomfortable physical responses like digestive issues, leaky gut, bloating, gas, diarrhea.
 This GI distress happens because lectins can damage the intestinal lining.

 The inside of the bowel is lined by a single layer of cells that make up the mucosal barrier (the barrier between the inside of the gut and the rest of the body).
 This barrier is effective at absorbing nutrients, but prevents most large molecules and germs passing from inside the bowel into the bloodstream and potentially causing widespread symptoms.
 In some circumstances, this barrier can become less effective and “leaky”.

 As food passes through the gut, it causes very minor damage to the lining of the GI tract.
 Normally the cells repair this damage rapidly.
 Since the purpose of the gut lining is to let the good stuff past and keep the bad stuff contained, it’s important for the cellular repair system to be running at full efficiency.

 But lectins can blunt this speedy reconstruction.
 Our cells can’t regenerate as fast as they need to in order to keep the intestinal lining secure.
 Thus, our natural gut defenses are compromised after the damage occurs and the gut can become “leaky,” allowing various molecules (including stuff we don’t want) to pass through.
 We may also not absorb other important things, such as vitamins and minerals, properly.